 Techboard is pleased to be presenting its third Australian Startup and Young Tech Company Annual Funding Report for FY20.
 During FY20 Techboard captured 895 funding events for 726 Companies from 385 funders.
 The Techboard Team has been analysing this data, comparing it to our data for previous periods to extract insights, movements and trends.
 This report is the result of that analysis.
 Primary author on the report was Rafael Kimberley-Bowen, co-founder of Techboard.

 Techboard are pleased to announce the Australian Angel Awards 2020 are open.
 The awards recognise and celebrate those active in the angel investment community and the importance of angel investment to the growth of the Australian startup and tech ecosystem and its broader impact on the Australian economy and community.
-ENTRIES CLOSED 17 August 2020.
+Winners have been announced.

 This is the second Month that Techboard has issued a Funding Bulletin giving a monthly breakdown and analysis of Australian Startup and Young Tech company funding.
 Until our first such bulletin last month we had been compiling and releasing our data on a quarterly basis since 2017.
 Back in April 2020 in order to enable us to deliver our insights to the Ecosystem and data to our data customers more rapidly and to track how the pandemic is impacting upon startup and tech funding almost as it happens we decided to move to monthly data collection and reporting.